solacerace/notes_public/notes_cpp.md

 1. Print all permutations NpR
 2. Some question on Tree

+## 1.5.
+T
+1. Implement Order book from order feed - ANS - always suggest using Intrusive containers.
+2. What is PUT-Call Parity -
+3. Implement Quoter/Hedger

 # 2. CPP
 ## 3.1.
 Structure Binding
 1. What is the command to measure the tcp route a tcp connection takes from source to destination.